ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 Building a deployment scenario
 ------------------------------

-To illustrate a simple deployment scenario, a docker image will be built which is intented to be the remote production target device actor.
+To illustrate a simple deployment scenario, a docker image will be built which is intended to be the remote production target device actor.
-In this example, localhost will serve as the organization's system.
+In this example, the local host will serve as the organization's system.
 To test security capabilities, a secure listener will be launched on the remote system, whereas a secure talker will be launched on the local host.
 Let us start by creating a workspace tree with the following sub-folders: